ninoj0seph/student-grade-table/README.md

 # Student Grade Table

-A Content Management System (CMS) application created for instructors / teachers / professors to manage student's grades from various different courses.
-An Application Developed to demonstrate the concepts of Create, Read, Update and Delete.
+A Content Management System application created for instructor to manage student's grades from different courses.
+Developed the application to prove the concepts of Create, Read, Update and Delete.

 ## Features
 - Created a custom API complete with **CREATE | READ | UPDATE | DELETE**